isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 - Spain
 - United Kingdom
 - United States

+The VTP comes with <a href="/vtl/conditions">conditions</a> of travel under the VTL that the applicant must comply with.

 With effect from <b>14 November 2021, 2359 hours (Singapore time)</b>, fully vaccinated short-term visitors and Long-Term Pass holders from the Republic of Korea may seek entry into Singapore via the VTL.
 VTP applications will open on 8 November 2021, 1000 hours (Singapore time).